Get the Top, Local stories delivered to your inbox! Click here to join the daily Vernon Matters newsletter.

 Mar 23, 2026 | 3:01 PM

-A proposed major development in Vernon’s Commonage area received its initial go ahead, but still has much work to do before it can get shovels in the ground.
+A proposed major development in Vernon’s Commonage area has gotten its initial go ahead, but it is far from being ready to have shovels in the ground.

 The developer applied for an Official Community Plan (OCP) amendment in the first steps to move ahead with the project, and as part of that provided Vernon City Council with a preliminary lifecycle cost analysis.

-Despite the concerns, council voted unanimously in support of the recommendation, giving their initial approval for the project.
+Council ultimately voted unanimously in support of the recommendations, giving their initial approval for the project pending the necessary reports.

 View Comments